unum-cloud/ustore/README.md

 ```

 For C/C++ clients and for the embedded distribution of UKV, CMake is the default form of installation.
-It may require installing Arrow separately.
+It may require installing Arrow separately, if you want client-server communication.

 ```cmake
 FetchContent_Declare(